aryan-ship-it/TCP-IP-STACK-PROJECT/README.md

 -   `serializeFile` is a private function that takes a file name and a message and writes the message to the file.
 If the file already exists, it appends the message to the end of the file.
 If the file does not exist, it creates the file and writes the message to it.

 The constructor of the Serializer class takes a file name and a message as parameters.
 It sets the private member variables `fileName` and `Message` using the `setfileName` and `setMessage` functions respectively.
 It then calls the private `serializeFile` function to serialize the message.

+**How to run the Program**

+- clone the program into your IDE which supports the C++ programming language
+- open the `ComputerNetwoking.cpp` program and compile the program
+- After running check the `Request.txt` file and the `RequestObject.txt` file which should append the binary and the string message into the respective files.

 **Contributors**